 1. Welcome routines

-These are an essential part of easing the separation anxiety many preschoolers feel at the start of the day.
+These are among the most helpful transition activities for preschoolers, easing the separation anxiety many children feel at the start of the day.
 A simple song like “Good Morning to You” can be sung as children enter the classroom, creating a warm and welcoming atmosphere.
 Teachers can also use individualized greetings, where each child is greeted by name and perhaps given a high-five or a special handshake.
 These rituals help children feel seen, valued, and part of a community.
 Additionally, offering a favorite activity, like building with blocks or coloring, provides a sense of continuity and security.

 2. Transition songs and chants